-In our Contactless Payment 101 series, we’re breaking down the basics of processing transactions hands-free.
+In our Contactless Payment 101 series, we’re breaking down the basics of processing transactions device-free.
 Today, we’re talking Venmo payments.

-Let’s be real: accepting payments as a small business owner can get a little murky.
+Let’s be real: accepting payments as a small business owner can feel a little murky.

-There are the various fees for different cards, Square here, Stripe there, (and, if you’re in the know, Schedulicity Pay, too) and the one 70-something client who still writes you a check after every hair appointment.
+There are various fees for different types of credit card processing — Square here, Stripe there —and that client who still writes you a check after every hair appointment.
 And then, there’s Venmo.

-Using Venmo for your business transactions might seem like a great idea — especially because it’s a contactless way to accept payment in the midst of this pandemic — but here are a few reasons why we don’t recommend it.
-We’ll also cover what you should do instead.
+Using Venmo for your business transactions might seem like a great idea, but there are several reasons why we don’t recommend it.
+We’re covering them below, plus what you should do instead if you’re curious about trying a mobile payment app for your business.

 Why You Shouldn’t Use Personal Venmo for Business Payments